knu/emacsc/README.md

 Dired(1) is a frontend command to invoke dired.

-usage: dired [direcotry]
+    usage: dired [directory|file]

+If a directory is given, it is opened with dired.
+If a non-directory file is given, its containing directory is opened with dired and the point is moved to the file.

-Run dired on a given directory.
-If omitted, ask where with the current directory as default.
+If omitted, dired asks where to visit, with the current directory as default.

 ## ediff(1), ediff-merge(1)

 Ediff(1) and ediff-merge(1) are frontend commands to invoke ediff functions.

     usage: ediff file1 file2

     usage: ediff-merge local remote base merged
            ediff-merge local remote merged

 These commands depend on emacsc(1) and ediff-batch.el.
 Put the following line in your Emacs initialization file in addition to the